 Food

-We offer brunch and dinner daily; bring a mug/drinking vessel – label everything!
-Masking tape and marker on the bottom works great.
-(Note: this year you do not need to bring dishes/plates/bowls/utensils.
-Just drinking vessels.)
+We offer brunch and dinner daily; bring your dishes, utensils, and a mug/drinking vessel – label everything!
+Masking tape and marker on the bottom works great, and you can find extra at the “Information Center.”

 Critters are a concern – chipmunks are everywhere!
 Please keep personal food at your campsite in a sealable, latchable container, or you are guaranteed uninvited visitors.
-There is no refrigeration available.
+There is no refrigeration available, but ice will be available for sale.

 Suggestions: